-The Investment Adviser Public Disclosure site states, regarding Brent A. Yard Jr. "Is this Investment Adviser Representative currently suspended with any jurisdiction?
-No" "Are there events disclosed about this Investment Adviser Representative?
-No" "Are there events disclosed about this broker?
+The Investment Adviser Public Disclosure site states, regarding Brent A. Yard Jr.

+"Is this Investment Adviser Representative currently suspended with any jurisdiction?
+No"

+"Are there events disclosed about this Investment Adviser Representative?
 No"

 As noted above in Part 2A, whenever Brent A. Yard Jr recommends a service to an advisory client, and he will be the paid provider of that recommended service, such a situation inherently creates a potential conflict of interest.
 As a fiduciary he must recommend only those services and products that are in a client's own best interest, free of any influence of possible gain for himself.
 The firm addresses this possible conflict of interest by disclosing it to the firm's clients.